MalickNdiye/PHOSTER/README.md

 In this section I run Instrain profile on all samples and ummarize the results.
 Moreover, I count SNVs for each bacterial genome across samples.
 Finally, I run InStrain compare on all the bacterial genomes.

+# RAW DATA
+Raw metagenomic data has been deposited to the NCBI Sequence Read Archive (SRA) under the Project ID PRJNA1232403.
+The collection of MAGs, some important intermediate files, and tables can be found in the [Zenodo](https://doi.org/10.5281/zenodo.15063743).

 # DOWNSTREAM ANALYSIS
-scripts for downstram analysis and figure generation can be found on [Zenodo]()
+scripts for downstram analysis and figure generation can be found on [Zenodo](https://doi.org/10.5281/zenodo.15063743)